Patriots' Duron Harmon to skip White House visit, says it 'would be dope' to meet with Obama instead

 "That would be dope," Harmon, who just wrapped his sixth season with the Patriots, told the news outlet.
 "Hey, Obama, man, come holler at me, man, we love you over here."

 Professional sports teams traditionally have been invited to the White House after winning championships to celebrate their victories.
-Harmon appears to be the first Patriots player to rescind an expected invite from the White House.
+Harmon appears to be the first Patriots player to decline an expected invite from the White House.

 The Boston Red Sox last October contemplated whether to visit D.C. after their World Series win; manager Alex Cora, a native of Puerto Rico, said Trump's tweets about those who died after Hurricane Maria slammed into the U.S. territory were "disrespectful."
 The Sox later said they'd visit the White House; no date was immediately scheduled.